Aditya-Ranjan1234/SafeCityAI/README.md

 - [Open-Meteo](https://open-meteo.com/) for providing free weather API
 - [Streamlit](https://streamlit.io/) for the excellent web application framework
 - [Folium](https://python-visualization.github.io/folium/) for the interactive mapping capabilities
+- [CarCrashDataset](https://github.com/Cogito2012/CarCrashDataset) for providing reference data for accident detection
+- [NetworkX](https://networkx.org/) for the graph algorithms used in route planning